Jeff Little set for rockabilly music return to Carter Fold - NewsBreak

 Gene Estep has seen a lot of changes as a movie projectionist

-ELIZABETHTON — Gene Estep has certainly seen a good part of the history of the State Line Drive-In.
-He wasn’t there for the start of the movie theater in 1947, but Estep is proud of his lengthy service with the movie theater since he went to work as a projectionist back in 1977.
+ELIZABETHTON — Gene Estep has seen a good part of the history of the State Line Drive-In.
+He wasn’t there for the opening of the movie theater in 1947, but Estep is proud of his lengthy service with the theater since he went to work as a projectionist back in 1977.

 Sycamore Shoals and Sabine Hill will offer scary history of 18th and 19th century death for Halloween